How to Service a Rodent Bait Station (Best Practice)

 1) Inspect the area around the bait station

-When you approach each bait station, really inspect the area around the station itself.
+When you approach each bait station, stop and really inspect the area around the station itself.
 Look for any changes to the environment since your last service like vegetation, human waste, droppings, and burrows that could indicate a rodent population increase or create an environment that could be conducive to this.

 2) Inspect the integrity of the bait station